Daet: Public Safety and Order

 Daet is one of the peaceful towns in the Bicol Region.
 Criminality and juvenile delinquency are minimal in spite of the fact that it is the urban center of the Province of Camarines Norte.
 The average monthly crime rate for the period January to December 2018 is 53.35%.

 The Philippine National Police (PNP) of the Department of Interior and Local Government (DILG) provides the police service of Daet.
 The main police headquarter is located in barangay Dogongan.
 The Daet Police Station is located in barangay Pamorangon.
 Sub- stations are situated in Barangay Bagasbas, Barangay VI and in Barangay Camambugan at the Central Terminal Complex Compound.
 The Barangay Tanods of the twenty five (25) barangay augment the peace keeping force and help in the maintenance of peace and order in the area.

 As of 2019, Daet had an actual police force of 91.
 Police force to population ratio is 1:1,235.
 The ideal police population ratio is 1:1000 or 1 police to 1000 population.
-It shows that there is a need to augment the police force to twenty one (21) more uniformed men to met the standard requirement.
+It shows that there is a need to augment the police force to twenty one (21) more uniformed men to meet the standard requirement.